Mont Cenis Pass Railway: Onsite trials

-The trials were observed by officials from the governments of France, Italy, Great Britain, Austria and Russia.
+The trials were observed by officials from the governments of France, Italy, Britain, Austria, and Russia.
 There were 600 spectators.
 The British representative was Henry Whatley Tyler.
-Trials began on 28 Feb 1865.
-Only the first locomotive was available but the trials were very successful.
+Trials began on 28 February 1865.
+Only the first locomotive was available, but the trials were very successful.
 Captain Tyler came again in the spring when locomotive 2 had arrived.
-He found that some parts of this locomotive needed strengthening and it would not be advisable to test it very much until replacements had been obtained.
+He found that some parts of this locomotive needed strengthening, and it would not be advisable to test it very much until replacements had been obtained.
 However, he did test it successfully.
 The trials gradually moved towards several runs on each day.
-On 19 July they were observed by the Frederick Hardman from the Times and the French commissioners made the last of six visits.
+On 19 July, they were observed by Frederick Hardman from the Times, and the French commissioners made the last of six visits.
 There were three more days of trials for the Italians and the Russians and a special day for James Brunlees on 31 July.
-This ended the official tests but private testing continued until the end of November.
+This ended the official tests, but private testing continued until the end of November.
 The French concession was granted on 4 November 1865 and the Italian on 17 December.

 Mont Cenis Railway Company

-On 7 February 1866 the Mont Cenis Railway Company (Limited) (MCR) was established as company 2820c under the Companies Act 1862.
+On 7 February 1866, the Mont Cenis Railway Company (Limited) (MCR) was established as company 2820c under the Companies Act 1862.
 There were 12,500 shares of £20 each.
-For each share £1 was to be paid on application, £3 on allotment and further calls of £4 would be made at intervals of not less than three months.
+For each share, £1 was to be paid on application and £3 on allotment, and further calls of £4 would be made at intervals of not less than three months.

-They could not have chosen a worse time.
-In January 1866 the contractors Watson & Overend had failed with liabilities of £1½ million and on 5 February the railway promoter Thomas Savin failed.
+The timing was very poor.
+In January 1866, the contractors Watson & Overend had failed with liabilities of £1½ million, and on 5 February, the railway promoter Thomas Savin failed.

-The directors and other officers of the company were: The Duke of Sutherland (President), Sir James Hudson (Chairman), Thomas Brassey, The Duke of Vallombrosa, Lord Abinger, Sir Morton Peto, Sir Robert Dallas, Edward Blount, Jervoise Smith, Thomas Crampton, W B Buddicom, Alexander Brogden, Fell, James Brunlees (Engineer) and T S Cutbill (Secretary).
-By October Cutbill had been replaced by W.J.C.Cutbill.
+The directors and other officers of the company were the Duke of Sutherland (President), Sir James Hudson (Chairman), Thomas Brassey, The Duke of Vallombrosa, Lord Abinger, Sir Morton Peto, Sir Robert Dallas, Edward Blount, Jervoise Smith, Thomas Crampton, W B Buddicom, Alexander Brogden, Fell, James Brunlees (Engineer), and T S Cutbill (Secretary).
+By October, Cutbill had been replaced by W.J.C.
+Cutbill.

-On 11 May 1866 Overend, Gurney and Company failed.
+On 11 May 1866, Overend, Gurney and Company failed.
 Samuel Morton Peto and Edward Betts also failed and their support was lost.

-In August the directors found that they each had to take up five more shares for the company to qualify for the London Stock Exchange.
-By 21 Aug 8,678 shares had been taken up by 448 shareholders.
+In August, the directors found that they each had to take up five more shares for the company to qualify for the London Stock Exchange.
+By 21 August, 8,678 shares had been taken up by 448 shareholders.
 Among these, Brassey took 945, Brogden 792, the Duke of Sutherland 542, Abinger 292, Brunlees 137, Crampton 237, and Fell 242.